negruel/go-ascii-password/README.md

     }

-    // call Generate to create a password conforming to the defined rules newPwd, err := pwd.Generate()
+    // call Generate to create a password conforming to the defined rules
+    // using the random number generator in math/rand newPwd, err := pwd.Generate()

     // call GenerateStrong to create a password conforming to the defined rules